Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 reward over time.
 The better your reward mechanism, the better your agent will learn.

-**Note:** Rewards are not used during inference by a brain using an already trained policy and is also not used during imitation learning.
+**Note:** Rewards are not used during inference by a Brain using an already trained policy and is also not used during imitation learning.

 Perhaps the best advice is to start simple and only add complexity as needed.
 In general, you should reward results rather than actions you think will lead to the desired results.
-To help develop your rewards, you can use the Monitor class to display the cumulative reward received by an agent.
-You can even use a Player brain to control the agent while watching how it accumulates rewards.
+To help develop your rewards, you can use the Monitor class to display the cumulative reward received by an Agent.
+You can even use a Player Brain to control the Agent while watching how it accumulates rewards.

-Allocate rewards to an agent by calling the `AddReward()` method in the `AgentAction()` function.
+Allocate rewards to an Agent by calling the `AddReward()` method in the `AgentAction()` function.
 The reward assigned in any step should be in the range [-1,1].
 Values outside this range can lead to unstable training.
 The `reward` value is reset to zero at every step.